Geeksltd/Zebble.Billing/README.md

 #### `BillingContextOptions` class

-You can create an instance of `BillingContextOptions` and override the following properties:
+To override defaults, you can create an instance of `BillingContextOptions` and pass it to the `BillingContext.Initialize`.
+Here are the list of the properties you can provide:

 `BaseUri`: Assigning a Uri to this prop will specify the base URL for any server invocations.
 Bear in mind, when you assign a value for this prop, you don't need to add `Billing.Base.Url` to your `Config.xml` file.